rg3915/automation-team-store-challenge/README.md

 ## Instructions

-- Fork this repository into your github account
+- Fork this repository into your github account.
+All the work must be done on your forked repository.

 - Create a branch from `master` (e.g. `develop`) and do your job on this created branch.